Were my messages delivered?

 Examples:

-• If there are rejected as SPAM errors (ex: 4770 or 4470), the admin will want to review the initial message to ensure it meets the best practice standards.
-This may include removing any link shorteners or avoiding prohibited words.
-For full details on initial message tips, please check out our Tips for SMS Initial Message Creation and MMS Best Practices guides.
+- If there are 4470 errors (rejected as SPAM), you should review the initial message to ensure it meets the best practice standards.
+This may include removing any shortened links or avoiding prohibited words.
+For more details on initial message best practices, please check out our SMS Best Practices and MMS Best Practices guides.

-• Clone the original campaign.
+- Clone the original campaign.

-• Add the original group (or past campaign) as the base segment in the cloned campaign.
+- Add the original group (or past campaign) as the base segment in the cloned campaign.

-• Add the new "remove" group as a remove segment in the clone to exclude anyone who was already contacted.
+- Add the new "remove" group as a remove segment in the clone to exclude anyone who was already contacted.

-• Update the initial message to follow best practices (if needed).
+- Update the initial message to follow best practices (if needed).

-• Add the preferred senders and launch the cloned campaign.
+- Add the preferred senders and launch the cloned campaign.